nunofachada/cf4ocl/README.md

 The library offers functions which promote the rapid development of OpenCL C programs, _CL Utils_, as well as their detailed benchmarking, _CL Profiler_.
-The library also exposes an error handling framework, _GError framework_, used internally by _CL Utils_ and _CL Profiler_.
+The library also facilitates error management in two
+ways: i) by converting OpenCL error codes into human readable strings, _CL Errors_; ii) by exposing a generic error handling framework, _GError framework_, used internally by _CL Utils_ and _CL Profiler_.

 <a name="clutils"></a>